arun-gupta/diffusion-lab/README.md

-# Storyboard Generator
+# Diffusion Lab

-A Python application that transforms short scripts or ideas into 5-panel storyboards using Stable Diffusion and AI-generated captions.
+A Python application and creative toolkit for generating storyboards, single-image art, and more using Stable Diffusion and AI-powered features.

 ## Features